Coinbird/couchdb-dump/README.md

 ./couchdb-dump.sh: line 815: /dev/fd/62: No such file or directory
 (error is from the line while IFS="" read -r; do)

+### Why do you need it?
+We use this fork to dump couchdb for reading by Apache Drill, and to backup views.

 ## See original fork https://github.com/danielebailo/couchdb-dump for full backup/ restore functionality and full docs.
 ## Original README:
 ## Quickstart (& quickend)